 Do you love the idea of turning classic Italian dishes into cozy soups?
-Then you’re going to love my Lasagna Soup recipe!
+Then you’re going to love my lasagna soup recipe!

-And then Easter yesterday – it snowed.
+And then, Easter yesterday?
+It snowed.
 All.
 Day.
 Long.
 What happened to our springtime weather?!

-Lucky for all of us, I have a number of quick soup recipes to turn to for comfort.
-Easy pantry recipes are some of the very best recipes, and this Pizza Soup is no slouch.
+Lucky for all of us, I have many quick soup recipes to turn to for comfort.
+Easy pantry recipes are some of the very best recipes, and this pizza soup is no slouch.
 It’s one of my husband’s favorite soups of all time.
+If you already love my recipes for Italian sausage soup and classics like pasta fazool, I’m betting you’ll also like this pizza soup.
+They’re different, yet deliciously similar.

 * This post is sponsored by Red Gold Tomatoes.

-Pizza Soup Ingredients:
+Pizza Soup Ingredients

 To enjoy a tomato-based soup to the fullest, really great tomatoes simply must be used.
 That’s why you’ll find canned tomatoes from Red Gold in my pantry and in my recipes.
 I truly believe they’re the best.
 (Read to the end of this post for my review.)